alec-gullon/Scaffold/README.md

 safe and agile environment to work in.

-If you find some form of development relies on another source of data on `kormos` (e.g., the `cache` or `feeds` directories or the `geoip.sqlite` database, then try downloading that file from the server into the same place locally and most of the time you should be able to make what you are doing locally work.
+If you find some form of development relies on another source of data on `kormos` (e.g., the `cache` or `feeds` directories or the `geoip.sqlite` database), then try downloading that file from the server into the same place locally and most of the time you should be able to make what you are doing locally work.